 The specifications aren’t likely to appeal to power users, but they should suffice for casual tablet users and the hardware largely falls in line with competitors at similar price points.

 Samsung Galaxy Tab 4 7.0

 As with its larger siblings, the 7-inch Galaxy Tab 4 retains a similar style and build quality compared to its Galaxy Tab 3 counterpart.
-The body still feels very much like plastic, though it's still comfortable to hold since it's considerably smaller, thinner and lighter than the previous version.
-Its 1,280-by-800 pixel WXGA TFT display is about what you'd expect given the price, although the lack of an AMOLED screen is somewhat disappointing.
-Still, the panel does make for an upgrade over the Tab 3's subpar 1,024-by-600 display.
-The Tab 4 has a similarly narrow aspect ratio, which is less than ideal for web surfing but well-suited to displaying movies and video games.
-The 7-inch tablet also comes with a 3-megapixel rear shooter, which is slightly improved over the previous 2-megapixel camera.
+The body still feels very much like plastic, though it’s still comfortable to hold since it’s considerably smaller, thinner and lighter than the previous version.

 The extra 500 megabytes is a small change, but it’s a step in the right direction compared to the Tab 3’s memory bottleneck.
 The storage situation has not improved much, however, with Samsung again offering just eight gigabytes of on-board storage.
 Fortunately, there’s a microSD card slot available to expand the storage by up to 64 gigabytes.

 Samsung Galaxy Tab 4 8.0

 It’s a stylish design aesthetically, but it’s not likely to be confused for a premium device.
 The slate is actually slightly larger, thicker and heavier than the 8-inch Tab 3, though the difference is negligible.
 The 1,280-by-800 panel is similar to the displays found in both the Tab 4 7.0 and the previous Tab 3 8.0, though again an AMOLED display would have been nice.

 The Galaxy provides 16 gigabytes of on-board storage, though again this can be upgraded via a microSD card.
 One area in which Samsung actually decided to downgrade is the rear-facing camera.
 While the previous 8-inch Tab featured a 5-megapixel rear shooter, the Galaxy Tab 4 employs a 3-megapixel camera.